-Published by Harper Collins, comprised of 402 pages and 10 very interesting chapters, Sandford’s pen proved no ink miscarriage or bleaking malfunction as the man in limelight was properly life-summarized.
+Published by Harper Collins, comprised of 402 pages and 10 very interesting chapters, Sandford’s pen proved no ink miscarriage or bleaking malfunction as the man in the limelight was properly life-summarized.
 The book is like an exclusive documentary or the making of a legend.
 While reading the pages, you are sensing some footage playing in your clouds of imagination.

-I had read Javed Miandad’s Cutting Edge where he reflected his cricketing career and dirty games played behind the scenes.
+I had read Javed Miandad’s Cutting Edge where he reflected on his cricketing career and dirty games played behind the scenes.
 So after reading that book, it was easy for me to now understand Immy’s take on all this.
 The difference was literature; Miandad’s story flows like a river but Imran’s corner details more fish in the river.

-How can the biography over Imran’s life be without the biggest happening since his cricketing career.
+How can the biography of Imran’s life be without the biggest happening since his cricketing career?
 Entry of Jemima Goldsmith and launching of his political party, Pakistan Tehreek-e-Insaf (Pakistan Movement for Justice).
-From here, when more than half of book has been read, the most critical writing pledges.
-Sandford surpasses the expectation of translating Imran’s most critical and beyond challenging life into mind-frame of footages.
+From here, when more than half of the book has been read, the most critical writing pledges.
+Sandford surpasses the expectation of translating Imran’s most critical and beyond challenging life into a mind-frame of footages.
 Many many aspects are surrendered to throw in Imran’s way like rivalries with politicians Altaf Hussain and Nawaz Sharif, General Musharraf’s imposing of martial law and beginning of his dictatorial regime, a disturbed marriage with Jemima, libel case against Ian Botham and Allan Lamb, and failure in general elections.